melvyndekort/hevc-transcoder/README.md

 HEVC encode all the MP4 files that are uploaded to an S3 bucket

-It contains 3 main functions:
+This repository contains 3 main functions:
-* Moving files from Nextcloud to persistent storage
+* Move files from Nextcloud to persistent storage
-* Uploading .mp4 files to S3 for processing (conversion to H265 format)
+* Upload .mp4 files to S3 for processing (conversion to H265 format)
-* Downloading processed files from S3 to persistent storage
+* Download processed files from S3 to persistent storage

 ## Moving files from Nextcloud to persistent storage
 Files will be moved from source to target over the WebDAV protocol of Nextcloud using `rclone`.